porrrq/freeCodeCamp-projects/README.md

 # 🚀 freeCodeCamp Projects

 Welcome to my repository showcasing my freeCodeCamp projects!
 This repository contains solutions to various challenges I've completed as part of my freeCodeCamp journey.
-The projects demonstrate my skills and progress in web development and other areas as I work through the curriculum.

 ## ✅ Projects Completed
 Here you'll find the solutions I've completed so far, grouped by course: